shakacode/react_on_rails/README.md

 #### Different Server-Side Rendering Code (and a Server Specific Bundle)

 You may want different initialization for your server-rendered components.
 For example, if you have an animation that runs when a component is displayed, you might need to turn that off when server rendering.
 However, the `railsContext` will tell you if your JavaScript code is running client side or server side.
-So code that required a different server bundle previously may no longer require this!
+So code that required a different server bundle previously may no longer require this.
+Note, check if `window` is defined has a similar effect.

 If you want different code to run, you'd set up a separate webpack compilation file and you'd specify a different, server side entry file. ex. 'serverHelloWorld.jsx'.
 Note: you might be initializing HelloWorld with version specialized for server rendering.